ndjeoua/lafabriqueaflux.fr/src/content/pages/features.md

         author: Pete Fish
         designation: CMO at Clear Appeal
         message: >-
-          Sendit has taken Clear Appeal to the next level with its beautiful email campaigns.
+          La Fabrique à Flux has taken Clear Appeal to the next level with its beautiful email campaigns.
       - image: /images/testimonial/logo-3.jpg
         image_alt: Profile photo of Dolly Watson
         author: Dolly Watson
         designation: Digital Marketer at Time Cop
         message: >-
-          Wow, what a difference Sendit has made.
+          Wow, what a difference La Fabrique à Flux has made.
 My customers are more engaged than ever.
       - image: /images/testimonial/logo-4.jpg
         image_alt: Profile photo of Simon Moriarty
         author: Simon Moriarty
         designation: Head of Marketing at Pinnacle Mines
         message: >-
-          I can't imagine life without Sendit now, I have no idea how we were surviving before.
+          I can't imagine life without La Fabrique à Flux now, I have no idea how we were surviving before.
 ---